 Diatomaceous earth works through a mechanical process rather than a chemical one.
 The tiny, sharp particles of DE are abrasive and can puncture the exoskeleton of small insects and arthropods like millipedes.
 When millipedes crawl over DE, the powder sticks to their bodies, damaging their outer layer and causing them to lose moisture.
 This dehydration process leads to their eventual death.

 Because it acts physically rather than chemically, diatomaceous earth can be a highly effective tool for pest control without the risk of resistance development.
 Millipedes and other pests cannot build up an immunity to DE, making it a long-term solution when applied correctly.
+Pest control services use chemicals and they can't say these insects will not build an immunity.

 Benefits of Using Diatomaceous Earth for Millipede Control